I’ve been writing for half a century (ouch!).

 First, you'll actually have to do the work.
 You can click 'Completed' as much as you like but without grafting, you're not going to get the feedback.
 This is a true learning experience, not a quick 'get it over with' event.

-Second, the course has a Facebook group for interaction which is still a little small.
+Second, the course has a Facebook group for interaction which remains small - but has grown significantly.
 Mind you, the course is new and frankly, fewer people means more individual attention from the mentors – and they’re on there all the time.
-It’s not every day you get someone like David Farley on Facebook with you directly, or Nomadic Matt steering you right on marketing and success for your blog.
+It’s not every day you get Facebook interaction with someone like David Farley on what is travel writing with or Nomadic Matt on marketing and success for your blog.
 They both have the badge to prove they know what they're talking about.

 Finally, at five payments of US$ 97 each, the price may seem a bit high if you’re just starting out and hungry writers are not known for their wealth BUT - you’ll get your investment back after your first assignment or two.
 I’ve earned back all my education fees through writing, and much more.
 Look at it this way: the combination of regular personal feedback from David and Matt's business savvy means they could probably charge a lot more for this course (and who knows, they might wake up one day and realize it!)